joannawojtasz/LoveLetters/README.md

 # Love letters 1.1.0

-A simple webbased application targeted at small kids aiming at practicing spelling.
+A simple webbased application targeted to parents with small kids aiming at practicing spelling.
 To start the application a parent/care taker needs to enter initial information about the user such as name and age.
 The age is used to choose one of the two levels of difficulty in the game.
+Moreover users favourite color is used in the game display.

 Love letters game is based on a simple spelling challenge.
 The game displays picture and asks about the name of presented item.
-On the easier lever targeting younger players are asked to choose the first letter of items name (by clicking with the mouse or choosing letter on keybord).
+On the easier lever targeting younger players are asked to choose the first letter of items name (by clicking with the mouse).
 Older users are asked to type while name of presented item using the keybord.
 The correct/wrong answers will be counted resulting in a win or loose.

+Love letters helps to learn spelling and provides opportunitity for family time!

 ![Mockup](assets/images/mockup.png)
 Mockup genarated by [Techsini](https://techsini.com/multi-mockup/)